5 Things You Can Do With a Locally Cloned GitHub Wiki

 Insert a Table of Contents

-Even though you could have huge wiki pages, with loads of headers, there is no way to tell it to generate a table of contents at the top of your pages.
+Even though we could have huge wiki pages with dozens of headers, there is no consistent way to autogenerate a table of contents using the default "markdown" syntax.
 Gollum supports TOCs with a simple [[_TOC_]] tag, but GitHub does not.
 If you've ever been annoyed by this, you're not the only one (but the odds of it changing anytime soon are slim).

 One option is to write a short script in the language of your choice that parses the file and creates a TOC for you.
 Here's one I wrote in Perl that parses the file for headers, then inserts them into the top of the file and surrounds the TOC with the best approximation of a comment for markdown that I could find so that it can update the TOC later.